Chenuka0007/Prophet-Final/README.md

 # Prophet-Final
+This is my final code for the SLIIT - Datathon'24 Final Round
-Prophet Method For Article Forcasting
+Here we used Prophet Method For Article Forcasting